 Shade: Solar panels perform best in direct sunlight.
 Shade from trees, buildings, or other obstacles can reduce their efficiency.
-It is important to ensure that the panels receive as little shade as possible throughout the day.
+It is important to ensure that the solar panels receive as little shade as possible throughout the day.

 Overheating: Excessive exposure to direct sunlight can lead to overheating of solar panels, which can reduce their efficiency.
 Ensure there is sufficient ventilation around the panels to prevent overheating.